SylphAI-Inc/AdalFlow/docs/source/tutorials/index.rst

    * - Part
      - Description
    * - :doc:`parameter`
-     - The parameter class to optimize.
+     - The `Parameter` class stores the text, textual gradidents(feedback), and manage the states and applies the backpropagation in auto-diff.
    * - :doc:`optimizer`
+     - The  `Optimizer` to define a structure and to manage `propose`, `revert`, and `step` methods.
+We will introduce a simpler `ORPO` optimizer.
+   * - :doc:`few_shot_optimizer`
-     - The optimizer to optimize the parameters.
+     - The few-shot optimizer to optimize the few-shot in-context learning.
+   * - :doc:`auto_text_grad`
+     - Auto textual gradient for prompt optimization.
+It is the most capable and general optimizer in the library.
+   * - :doc:`adalcomponent`
+     - The ``intepreter`` between task pipeline and the trainer, defining train, validate steps, optimizers, evaluator, loss function, and backward engine.
    * - :doc:`trainer`
-     - The trainer to train the model.
+     - The ``Trainer`` will take the ``AdalComponent`` and run the training and validation steps on either data loaders or datasets.

 .. toctree::
    :maxdepth: 1